ploneintranet/ploneintranet/docs/development/components/plonesocial.rst

 * attachments

     This package was not previously part of the plonesocial namespace.
-It is used for handling :doc:`attachments </development/attachments>` on stream items.
+It is used for handling :doc:`attachments <attachments>` on stream items.

 Philosophy